Island of the Blue Dolphins: Plot summary

-Over time, Karana makes a life for herself, even successfully hunting a giant devilfish (a massive octopus or squid) with Rontu.
+Over time, Karana makes a life for herself, even successfully hunting a giant devilfish (a massive creature like an octopus or squid) with Rontu.
 She builds a home made of whale bones and stocks a cave with provisions in case the Aleuts come back, so she can hide from them.
-She also tames some birds and an otter, named Mon-a-nee, while feeling a close kinship to the animals (the only inhabitants of the island beside herself).
+Karana also tames some birds and an otter, named Mon-a-nee, while feeling a close kinship to the animals (the only inhabitants of the island beside herself).

-One summer, the Aleuts return and Karana takes refuge in the cave.
+The Aleuts return one summer, and Karana takes refuge in the cave.
 She observes the Aleuts closely and realizes that a girl named Tutok takes care of the domestic duties including getting water from the pool near Karana's cave.
 Fearful of being discovered, Karana goes out only at night, yet the curious girl stalks Karana, and the two meet.
-Karana and Tutok exchange gifts and she realizes how lonely she has been.
-The next day, Karana sees the ship with Tutok departing.
-Sadly, she returns to her house and starts rebuilding.
+Karana and Tutok exchange gifts and Karana realizes how lonely she has been.
+The next day, Karana sees the ship with Tutok departing before Karana returns to her house and starts rebuilding.

 More time passes, and Rontu dies.
-Karana soon finds a young dog that looks like Rontu and takes him in naming him Rontu-Aru.
-One day, Karana sees the sails of a ship, but it moors off-shore and leaves.
+Karana soon finds a young dog that looks like Rontu and takes him in, naming him Rontu-Aru.
+One day, Karana sees the sails of a ship, but it moors offshore and leaves.
 Two years later in the spring, the boat returns.
 Karana dresses in her finest attire, a dress of cormorant feathers, and waits on the shore for the boat.
-Her rescuers make a dress for her, as they believe her dress of cormorant feathers is not appropriate for the mainland.
-She does not like the dress, but Karana realizes that it is part of her new life.
+Her rescuers make a dress for her, as they believe Karana's dress of cormorant feathers is not appropriate for the mainland.
+She does not like the dress, but realizes that it is part of her new life.
 The ship takes Karana, Rontu-Aru, and her two birds to the mission in Santa Barbara, California.
 There, Father Gonzales tells her that the ship that had taken her tribe away had sunk before it could return to the Island of the Blue Dolphins for her.

 Publication

-First Edition
+First edition

-After witnessing animal cruelty near his home, O’Dell first wrote Island of the Blue Dolphins to promote a respect for all forms of life in 1960.
+After witnessing animal cruelty near his home, O’Dell first wrote Island of the Blue Dolphins in 1960, to promote a respect for all forms of life.
 Its first submission was turned down, as the publisher believed the story should feature a male protagonist.
 Yet, O’Dell felt strongly about Karana’s presence and looked to other publishing companies.
-Although he wrote the novel with the intended audience of adults, O’Dell’s next publisher suggested that it would be better for children and it was published that same year.
-Soon after in 1961, it had tremendous success and was awarded the Newbery Medal.
+Although he wrote the novel with the intended audience of adults, O’Dell’s next publisher suggested that it would be better for children, and it was published that same year.
+Soon after, in 1961, it had tremendous success and was awarded the Newbery Medal.